NathanDraco22/zaptools-go/README.md

 		eventData.Payload // payload of the events
 		eventData.Headers // headers of the events

-		// Send a response to the client, goroutine to prevent blocking go ctx.Connection.SendEvent("hello", "Hello from server", map[string]interface{}{})
+		// Send a response to the client eventData := zap.EventData{
+			EventName: "hello",
+			Payload: "Hello from server",
+		}
+		// The event is sending in a separated GoRoutine ctx.Connection.SendEvent(&eventData)

 	})
 ```